Previously known as the Philadelphia Quakers (1883-1889), Phils (1942) and the Blue Jays (1944-1949)

 After this pennant, the Phillies sank back into mediocrity, playing in a dilapidated bandbox of a stadium called the Baker Bowl, and were run on a shoestring budget.
 They would regularly feature players signed straight from the amateur ranks without the benefit of any minor league training, and their pitching staffs in the 1930s set all sorts of negative records.
 They did have one star, OF Chuck Klein, who took full advantage of the Baker Bowl's cozy dimensions to put up some huge seasons, but they were usually a last-place team.
-In the 1940s, a new owner, William Cox tried to turn the team's fortunes around by renaming them the Philadelphia Blue Jays.
-However, Cox quickly burned his bridges with Commissioner Kenesaw Mountain Landis when it was learned he had bet on his team, and he was forced to sell the team to Bob Carpenter.
+In the 1940s, a new owner, William Cox tried to turn the team's fortunes but quickly burned his bridges with Commissioner Kenesaw Mountain Landis when it was learned he had bet on his team, and he was forced to sell the team to Bob Carpenter.
 He tried to start afresh by renaming the team the Philadelphia Blue Jays.
-However, the new name was hated by the fans, was quickly dropped, and the new ownership finally provided a sense of direction.
+However, the new name was hated by the fans and was quickly dropped.
+Still, the new ownership finally provided a sense of direction.
 They built around a group of talented young players such as Richie Ashburn, Del Ennis, Robin Roberts and Curt Simmons and in 1950 won an unexpected pennant with a team nicknamed the "Whiz Kids" because it was so young.
 The unlikely hero that year was relief ace Jim Konstanty, who won the MVP Award, but they were unable to win even one game against the powerful New York Yankees in that year's World Series.
 They remained competitive for a while after that, but did not win another pennant.